Masinloc: Geography

 Scarborough Shoal (under the names Pulo ng Panatag and Bajo de Masinloc), located 220 km to the west, is claimed by the Philippine government as Philippine territory under the town's jurisdiction.
 The longstanding territorial dispute over the shoal with China has negatively impacted fishermen of the community, reducing catch sizes and affecting other businesses.

 Masinloc is 107 km from Olongapo, 29 km from Iba, and 233 km from Manila.
+It is between Palauig and Candelaria on the Olongapo–Bugallon Road.

 Barangays

 Masinloc is politically subdivided into 13 barangays, as indicated below.
 Each barangay consists of puroks and some have sitios.